Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Features.md

 - All Paint Apps are standalone and can be started as any macOS application.
 - The standard Apple app package structure is used.
+- For Windows,

 #### Paint Config file sits in the project directory

-- Each project has its own configuration file.
-- When no file is print, one is created with default parameters
+Each project now has its own configuration file.
+When no file is print, one is created with default parameters

 #### Logs file sits in the project directory

-- Log file are no longer kept in a central place, but stored project specifically.
-- In the project directory a Logs directory  will be created if it does not exist.
-- With each run a sequence number for the log will be increased.
+Log file are no longer kept in a central place, but stored project specifically.
+In the project directory a Logs directory  will be created if it does not exist.
+With each run a sequence number for the log will be increased.

 #### PaintLogger uses a console window dedicated to Paint

-- The Paint plugin and apps use its dedicated Console window (previously the Fiji plugin used Fiji's console and Generate Squares did not have a console).
-- The Fiji console is blocked.
-The heavy dump of Fiji messages and AWT stack dumps are now hidden: considerably less distraction.
+The Paint plugin and apps use its dedicated Console window (previously the Fiji plugin used Fiji's console and Generate Squares did not have a console).
+The Fiji console is no longet used and the heavy dump of Fiji messages and AWT stack dumps are now hidden: considerably less distraction.

-- All messages are shown in the console and additionally stored in the log file.
-- The Logger supports four levels of messages: debug, info, warning and error, The logging level be set so that only 'equal and higher' message are displayed.
-- Info and debug messages are coloured in black, warning and error messages are amber and red.
-- Console can be closed, saved and auto scrolling can be (to allow the user to inspect a section higher up).
+All messages are shown in the console and additionally stored in the log file.
+The Logger supports four levels of messages: debug, info, warning and error, The logging level be set so that only 'equal and higher' message are displayed.
+Info and debug messages are coloured in black, warning and error messages are amber and red.
+The console can be closed, saved and auto scrolling can be (to allow the user to inspect a section higher up).

 #### Upfront validation

-- Before TrackMate or Generate Squares start, input file correctness is validated.
+Before TrackMate or Generate Squares start, input file correctness is validated.

 - Presence of the expected headers is validated.

 - Presence of incorrect datatypes in columns is detected.

 - Inconsistency in Condition parameters is detected.

 - Absence of necessary image files is detected.

 - Clear, specific indications of the error help quick corrections.

 #### Version information

-- Version information and generation data of jars are reported in the PaintLog to help detect version problems.
+Version information and generation data of jars are reported in the PaintLog to help detect version problems.

 #### TrackMate progress

-- TrackMate now runs in a separate thread and is given time slices of 3 seconds allowing the printing of progress dots (in the Console).
+TrackMate now runs in a separate thread and is given time slices of 1 second allowing the printing of progress dots (in the Console).
 User has visual conformation that TrackMate is still alive.

 #### Sweep support - under development

-- Support for parameter sweeps is implemented allowing TrackMate and Generate Squares calculations to be performed over a range of parameters.
-- A Sweep Config.csv file in the project directory specifies the sweep parameters and range.
+Support for parameter sweeps is implemented allowing TrackMate and Generate Squares calculations to be performed over a range of parameters.
+A Sweep Config.csv file in the project directory specifies the sweep parameters and range.

+#### Background determination

+A new statistical method has been introduced to determibe which squares are considered to be background and which squares represent cell suface.
+An histogram of cell/background allocation is prepared.

+#### Curvefitting

+A new more sophisticated curvefitting methodology has been introduced, leading to generaly better curve fitting and better rejection of distributions that can not be relaibly fitted.
+Curve fit plots are generated for visual confirmation.

+#### Assigning tracks to squares

+An imperfection in the original code has been addressed, where tracks on the square boundaries were assigned to two squares, leading to minor double counting.

+#### New Get Omero app

+A simple app has been introduced to transform the downloaded Omero structure into an Glycol-PAint image directory.

+#### Updated viewer

+Operation of the Viewer app has been sreamlined.
+The need to remember (undocumented) key shortcuts has been eliminated.
+A new mode has been added to watch the original movies (provided that the images root directory is reachable).

+#### New Glyco-PAINT launcher

+A simple GlycoPaint launcer allows the user to start the Glycol-PAINT apps.